robtweed/qewd-jsdb-kit-iris/DOM.md

 You can try it out.
 You won't be able to use the *parsText()* method interactively in the Node.js REPL, but you can run it via a script file.

-Create a file named *loadtext.js* the mapped host directory that you specified when you started the IRIS Docker Container, eg:

-        ~/qewd-jsdb-iris/loadtext.js

-which is mapped to the running IRIS Container's directory:

-        /home/irisowner/qewd/loadtext.js

-The file should contain:
+In the IRIS Container's *~/qewd-jsdb* directory you'll find a file named *loadtext.js* which is an example JavaScript script file.

+Take a look at the contents of the *loadtext.js* file:

+        cat ~/qewd-jsdb/loadtext.js

+It should look like this:

         var jsdb = require('./jsdb_shell');